A step forward with Jan Rensen

 Sustainability must be more than just a good intention, it has to become an integral part of our work.

 “The biggest challenge?
 Ensuring that sustainability isn’t seen as an ‘extra task’ but as a natural part of how we operate.”
-However, Jan sees plenty of opportunities: “By widely integrating Greensteel, we can make a real impact.
+However, Jan sees plenty of opportunities: “By widely integrating greentec steel, we can make a real impact.
 The more transparent we are about our efforts, the better we can convince customers of the benefits of a greener approach.”

 Working together for a more sustainable NEDCON